CIDR-FM

 CIDR has an average effective radiated power (ERP) of 79,600 watts, with a peak power of 100,000 watts.
-The transmitter is off Howard Drive in Amherstburg.
+The transmitter is off Howard Avenue in Amherstburg.

 History

 CKLW-FM

-The station was originally launched by Western Ontario Broadcasting in 1949 as CKLW-FM.
+The station was originally launched by Western Ontario Broadcasting in 1949, as CKLW-FM.
 It simulcast the CBC Dominion Network programming of sister station CKLW.
-CKLW-AM-FM dropped CBC affiliation in 1950 with the sign-on of CBE, owned by the CBC.
+CKLW-AM-FM dropped CBC affiliation in 1950, with the sign-on of CBE, owned by the CBC.
 CKLW-AM-FM became the Metro Detroit network affiliate of the Mutual Broadcasting System.

-The stations were subsequently acquired in 1956 by a consortium including the American company RKO.
+The stations were subsequently acquired in 1956, by a consortium including the American company RKO.
 RKO subsequently acquired full ownership of the stations in 1963.
-Also that year, CKLW-FM began airing distinct programming from its AM sister station, originally broadcasting two hours of separate programming each evening from 7 to 9 p.m.; in 1967, this was expanded to six hours per night, from 6 p.m. to midnight.
+Also that year, CKLW-FM began airing distinct programming from its AM sister station, originally broadcasting two hours of separate programming each evening from 7 to 9 pm; in 1967, this was expanded to six hours per night, from 6 pm to midnight.

 CKJY-FM/94 Fox FM

 In 1970, due to the CRTC's new rules on foreign ownership of Canadian media, RKO was forced to sell the stations to Baton Broadcasting.
 Under Baton's ownership, CKLW-FM had, by 1973, completely separated programming from its successful CHR AM sister.
-The FM station had a country format with news and talk oriented toward the Windsor audience (as opposed to the AM, which chiefly targeted the American side).
+The FM station had a country music format with news and talk oriented toward the Windsor audience (as opposed to the AM, which chiefly targeted the American side).
 During the 1970s, CKLW-FM was known as FM 94 (pronounced "FM nine four").
 In January 1982, the station changed its call sign to CKJY-FM, airing a MOR and jazz format.

-In 1984, with CKLW's top 40 format on a decline due to the growing popularity of rock and pop music formats on the FM dial, management tried to move the AM's top 40 format to the FM dial with the new call sign CFXX-FM and the name 94 Fox FM.
+In 1984, with CKLW's Top 40 format on a decline due to the growing popularity of rock and pop music formats on the FM dial, management tried to move the AM's Top 40 format to the FM dial with the new call sign CFXX-FM and the name 94 Fox FM.
 The station's staff spent months preparing for the change, commissioning new jingles, advertising extensively via billboards and television, and practicing the format until they were sure it was ready.
 The Canadian Radio-television and Telecommunications Commission (CRTC), however, refused to approve more than four hours of Top 40 programming a day, two in the morning and two in afternoon drive.
-The CRTC insisted that the station remain MOR and jazz the rest of the time, holding that a repetitive format such as Top 40 belonged on AM and that FM was for non-hit music formats such as classical, jazz, big band and beautiful music.
+The CRTC insisted that the station remain MOR and jazz the rest of the time, holding that a repetitive format such as Top 40 belonged on AM and that FM was for non-hit music formats such as classical music, jazz, big band and beautiful music.
 In 1985, Baton sold both CKLW and CFXX-FM to CUC Broadcasting, which moved the adult standards "Music of Your Life" format to CKLW and instituted an easy listening format on the FM as CKEZ-FM.